 Recently, the scope of using colloids as model systems has become significantly wider, ambitiously aiming at approaching nature’s complexity.
 The main key to enable this progress lies in the capability of breaking the isotropy of the interactions by introducing directionality.
-The simplest way to do so is to produce asymmetric particles with programmable shape and composition.
-These so-called colloidal molecules can be fabricated through sequential capillary assembly (sCAPA).
+Examples used in our lab are colloidal molecules, patchy colloids, and oculi particles.

 Colloidal molecule rotated by an external magnetic filed at increasing frequency